Cyberhacker09/focus-finder-game/README.md

 - Sound effects
 - Responsive on all devices

     # How to Run the Game
-  npm install
+    1.npm install
-  npm start
+    2.npm start

 ## 📁 JSON Configuration